No Task Left Behind: Isotropic Model Merging with Common and Task-Specific Subspaces: Experimental Results

 We evaluate our approaches over sets of 8, 14, and 20 datasets, following~\citet{wang2024localizing}.
 We provide the details of the datasets in \cref{apdx:datasets}.
 We consider three variants of CLIP~\cite{radford2021learning} with ViT-B/32, ViT-B/16 and ViT-L/14 as visual encoders~\cite{dosovitskiy2021an}.
-We use the checkpoints fine-tuned on the tasks above, provided in~\cite{wang2024localizing}.
+We use the checkpoints fine-tuned on the tasks above, provided in~\citet{wang2024localizing} (see \Cref{apdx:additional-baselines} for results using TA checkpoints).
 If not stated otherwise, we present the results using the ViT-B/16 visual encoder.

 We compare our approaches with the following model merging methods: weight averaging~\cite{wortsman2022model}, Task Arithmetic~\cite{ilharco2023task}, TIES-Merging~\cite{yadav2023tiesmerging}, Consensus TA~\cite{wang2024localizing} and TSV-M~\cite{tsv}.
 We include the results of the zero-shot model and fine-tuned models serving as lower- and upper-bound, respectively.
 We compare the results based on absolute and normalized accuracy following standard practice~\cite{wang2024localizing, tsv}.